Partitioned Factors in Christoffel and Sturmian Words: Partitioned Factors in Christoffel Words

 \subsection{Partitioned factors and their varieties}

-We seek to demonstrate that if, and only if, for all $m,1 \leq m<n$, $\mathcal{F}_{(m,1)}$ admits 2 varieties, $\mathcal{F}_{(m,k)}$ admits $k+1$ varieties, for $1 \leq k \leq m$.
+We seek to demonstrate that if, and only if, for all $m,1 \leq m<n$, $\mathcal{F}_{(m,1)}$ admits two varieties, $\mathcal{F}_{(m,k)}$ admits $k+1$ varieties, for $1 \leq k \leq m$.
 The ``only if'' direction is trivial, since the conclusion contains the premise.
 We will show that the premise implies that $w$ is a conjugate of a Christoffel word.
 Our theorem will assert an equivalence between being a Christoffel conjugate and having the property that $\mathcal{F}_{(m,k)}$ admits $k+1$ varieties.
 The multiplicities of the $k+1$ varieties will be determined in Corollary~\ref{mult}.

-\begin{remark} The Borel-Reutenauer \cite{BorelReutenauer} result is equivalent to the case $\mathcal{F}_{(m,m)}$ for $1 \leq m < n$: the partition is $1+1\dots +1=m$; there are $m+1$ classes.
-(Their theorem also includes the empty word: for length 0, there is 1 factor.
+\begin{remark} The \cite{BorelReutenauer} result is equivalent to the case $\mathcal{F}_{(m,m)}$ for $1 \leq m < n$: the composition is $1+1\dots +1=m$; there are $m+1$ classes.
+(Their theorem also includes the empty word: for length zero, there is one factor.
 We omit the trivial case of the empty factor.) \end{remark}